-In our sub tropical climate dahlias can be planted as early as September in our frost free coastal areas and be flowering three months later.
-However this means flowering during our hot summers and are not at their best.
-Exhibitors here plant in December for flowering in March to escape the heat and to coincide with our shows held in the autumn.
-Growers residing in our cooler climes of the Granite Belt and the Darling Downs plant in October to prepare for early shows in January and February.
+In our sub tropical climate dahlias can be planted as early as September in our frost free coastal areas and be flowering by Christmas.
+However this means flowering during our hot summers when they are not at their best.
+Exhibitors here plant in November/December for flowering in February/March to coincide with our shows held in late summer and in the autumn.
+Growers residing in our cooler climes of the Granite Belt plant in October to prepare for early shows in January and February.

 Australian raised dahlias are grown and shown worldwide and Queensland breeders have contributed to this situation by being prominent in this field.
-Cultivars bearing the Bracken, Moray, and Downs prefixes are amongst the winners throughout Australia, the US of A, the UK, and NZ.
-Recently new prefixes, Granite and Stannum, have appeared boosting the supply of quality local cultivars.
+Cultivars bearing the Bracken, Moray, and Downs prefixes are amongst the winners throughout Australia, USA, the UK, and NZ.
+Recently new prefixes, Granite, Stannum and Coorabell have appeared boosting the supply of quality local cultivars.